-As Black history month comes to a close I wanted to leave you with 4 Black activists doing work right now to uplift and advocate for the Black community.
-In curating this list I really tried to make sure to spotlight voices that were relatively local to NC or voices that are not as talked about when we think of activism.
+As Black history month comes to a close, I wanted to leave you with 4 Black activists doing work right now to uplift and advocate for the Black community.
+In curating this list, I really tried to make sure to spotlight voices that were relatively local to NC or voices that are not as talked about when we think of activism.
 As a Black woman, I am so grateful to these people for being themselves and being great.
 Happy Black History Month everyone!

-- Avery Walter
+- Avery Walters

 Walter is a self-described ‘black queer and genderqueer student activist’ who has done a lot of activism work on Appalachian State University’s campus.
 They have organized protests against the HB2 bill and currently work with Black Youth Project 100 an organization for Black 18-35 year olds committed to achieving justice and liberation for all Black people.
 Read more about their work in this post.

 - Melissa Denizard

 Denizard is a self-described ‘pro-Black organizer, activist, and documentarian’ who has a track record of organizing and activism work.
 She has given a TedTalk about sexual harassment in the workplace, visited Puerto Rico to document the aftermath of Hurricane Maria and most recently created a documentary spotlighting the water issue in Flint, Michigan titled ‘How to Celebrate Thanksgiving Without Clean Water.’
 Find out more about her work on her website.